 Victory Column

 The mighty column in the traffic circle on Straße des 17.
-Juni is also one of Berlin’s most famous landmarks and a tip for hunters of beautiful views.
-Many people are not aware that you can climb the column for a small fee and enjoy a wonderful view of the surrounding city from the viewing platform on the Goldelse (the Berlin term for the golden statue of the Roman goddess of victory, Victoria) .
-Because even if it doesn’t look like it from below, the Victory Column is quite tall!
+Juni is also considered one of Berlin’s most famous landmarks and is also a tip for hunters of beautiful views.
+Many people are not aware that you can climb the column for a small fee and enjoy a wonderful view of the surrounding city from the viewing platform on the Goldelse (the Berlin term for the golden statue of the Roman goddess of victory, Victoria).
+Even if it doesn’t look like it from below, the Victory Column is quite high!

 Berlin Wall

-If you would like to find out more about the Berlin Wall or view existing Wall remains, you can do so at various locations in Berlin.
+If you want to find out more about the Berlin Wall or see the remains of the Wall, you can do so at various places in Berlin.
 On the one hand, there is the Berlin Wall Memorial, which is a kind of outdoor exhibition where you can retrace the course of the Berlin Wall and see old remains of the Wall and an observation tower.
-There is also a museum on the Bernauer Strasse site where additional information can be obtained.
+There is also a museum in the area on Bernauer Strasse where additional information can be obtained.

 The East Side Gallery on the banks of the Spree also offers a different perspective.
-Parts of the wall have been preserved here, on which artists from all over the world have immortalized themselves.
+Parts of the wall on which artists from all over the world have immortalized themselves have been preserved here.

 Berlin’s mystical places

-In addition to the typical landmarks, Berlin also has plenty of places to offer that are characterized by their mysterious charm.
-The Grey Monastery in Mitte, for example, is said to be haunted by the ghost of a monk.
+In addition to the typical landmarks, Berlin also has plenty of places that are characterized by their mysterious charm.
+For example, the Grey Monastery in Mitte, which is said to be haunted by the ghost of a monk.
 Or the actually idyllic Peacock Island, where an alchemist once practiced black magic and is still said to appear here today as a nebulous figure.
-Want to track down the spook?
-Here you can find the detailed list.
+Want to track down the ghosts?
+You can find the detailed list here.

 Museum landscape

 In addition to its many landmarks, Berlin is of course also famous for its rich museum landscape.
-The Museum Island in particular is enormously popular and is home to six museums.
-Each of these has a different exhibition focus and their local proximity invites visitors to visit all the museums.
+Museum Island in particular is hugely popular and is home to six museums.
+Each of these has a different exhibition focus and, thanks to their proximity to each other, invite you to visit them all.
 The Martin-Gropius-Bau, the Jewish Museum, the New National Gallery and the Museum of Natural History are also definitely worth a visit.

-A little tip on the side: Many museums offer free admission on the first Sunday of every month.
-Participating houses and more information can be found here.
+A little tip on the side: many museums offer free admission on the first Sunday of every month.
+You can find participating museums and more information here.

-In addition to these more classical museums, Berlin also offers plenty of eccentric exhibition venues.
+In addition to these more classic museums, Berlin also offers plenty of eccentric exhibition venues.
 In Berlin, for example, you will find a Museum of Letters, the Disgusting Food Museum and the Deja Vu Museum.
 Sounds exciting?
-Then you will find a detailed list here!
+Then you can find a detailed list here!

 Lost Places